DaniS91/Capstone-Planning/README.md

 * Sort businesses by properties

 ### Stretch Goals
+* Employee reviews of the business as well...
 * Accesible and mobile-friendly styling with semantic HTML and MUI
 * Automated content moderation
 * User content reporting system